 "D" right amount

 Is more better?
-New research suggests that it is, and many authorities are recommending 800 or even 1,000 IU a day.
-Remember, though, that you can get too much of a good thing.
+We don’t know yet, but you definitely can get too much of a good thing.
 Like the other fat-soluble vitamins, vitamin D is stored in the body's adipose (fat) tissue.
 That means your body can mobilize its own reserves if your daily intake falters temporarily — but it also means that excessive doses of vitamin D can build up to toxic levels.
 At those extremes, vitamin D can raise blood calcium to levels that can cause grogginess, constipation, and even death.
-But it takes massive overdosing to produce toxicity, and doses up to 2,000 IU a day are considered safe.
+But it takes massive overdosing to produce toxicity.

 You can make your vitamin D the old-fashioned way, by exposing your skin to UVB radiation in sunlight.
 It doesn't take much, but people living north of the 37-degree-latitude line — roughly the imaginary line between Philadelphia and San Francisco — can't get enough UVB in winter to do the trick.
 And many others will find it all too easy to overdose on UVB, increasing their risk of malignant melanomas and other skin cancers, as well as wrinkles and premature skin aging.
 All in all, most doctors recommend avoiding sunlight (see box) and getting vitamin D by mouth.